 This means it is worth having a portable bowl and bottle of tap water with you on longer walks, or in the car if you go out for shorter walks.
 Also make sure they have an appropriate and balanced diet.
 If you’re in doubt, then pay a visit to the vet.

 It’s also important to consider dehydration when it comes to how your dog is cared for when you’re not with them.
 This includes when they are being looked after by a 3rd party while you’re at work, or away from the house.
+For further advice and tips, we have produced an article for 10 simple ways to keep your dog cool this summer.

 You need to ensure that you use a reputable dog day care where your dog will have plenty of access to water, including on walks where necessary.
 If you choose to use a dog walker, make sure that part of their responsibility is also checking and, if necessary, refilling water bowls.